disruptive-learning/techicalChallengePST1/README.md

 *   Email
 *   API Key

-After saving, the user needs to have immediate feedback that the integration is connected and no more actions are needed.
+After saving, the user needs to have immediate feedback that the integration is connected and no more actions are needed. (we are not deploying the server, please make direct update to the db)

 Once the user has all the settings up, the cloud function (no need to deploy) needs to handle some external API calls.
 You can choose one that requires authentication with api key or feel free to use [https://github.com/open-pay/openpay-node](https://github.com/open-pay/openpay-node) (no need to create an account) to retrieve all payments (openpay.charges) from the user account using the API key configured before in the account.